Richard H. Huynh, MD

 During his fellowship, Dr. Huynh was involved in numerous basic science and clinical research studies earning him the 2015 American Thoracic Society International Conference Abstract Scholarship.
 His areas of interest include idiopathic pulmonary fibrosis (IPF) and other interstitial lung diseases (ILD).

 Born and raised in Southern California, Dr. Huynh is an avid fan of the Los Angeles Lakers.
-When he’s not at work, Dr. Huynh enjoys yelling at his team on TV, cooking, and travelling the world.
+When he’s not at work, Dr. Huynh enjoys yelling at his team on TV, cooking, and traveling the world.

 New York Medical College